A Comprehensive Sulfur Chemistry Network Including Excited S(1D) and SO(1{\Delta}) for the XODIAC Photochemical Model: Accounting for Missing Sulfur Processes in Venus and Exo-Venus Analogs: Computational Methods for Extending the XODIAC Chemical Network and Thermochemical Database

 \subsection{Electronic structure calculations}

 The reactant system under consideration is \ce{[S + CO2]}, where \ce{CO2} is in its ground electronic state \(({}^{1}\Sigma)\), and atomic sulfur is examined in both the ground state \ce{S(^3P)} and the first excited state \ce{S(^1D)}.
 To investigate the reaction mechanism, preliminary transition-state (TS) searches were carried out at the B3LYP-D3(BJ)/6-311++G(2d,2p) level of theory \citep{becke1993density, lee1988development, krishnan1980self}.
-The geometries of all stationary points located were further refined at the M06-2X/aug-cc-pVTZ level of theory \citep{zhao2008m06}.
+The geometries of all stationary points located were further refined at the WB97X-D/def2-TZVP level of theory \citep{chai2008long, weigend2005balanced}.
 Harmonic frequency analyses were performed to obtain zero-point vibrational energies (ZPEs) and to characterize local minima (no imaginary frequencies) and transition states (one imaginary frequency).
-For each TS, intrinsic reaction coordinate (IRC) calculations were carried out \citep{fukui1981path} at the M06-2X/aug-cc-pVTZ level.
-Single-point electronic energies were further refined at the CCSD(T)/aug-cc-pVTZ level of theory \citep{raghavachari1989fifth} using the M06-2X/aug-cc-pVTZ geometries.
+For each TS, intrinsic reaction coordinate (IRC) calculations were carried out \citep{fukui1981path} at the WB97X-D/def2-TZVP level.
+Single-point electronic energies were further refined at the CCSD(T)/aug-cc-pV(T+d)Z level of theory \citep{raghavachari1989fifth} using the WB97X-D/def2-TZVP geometries.
+Notably, all DFT calculations were carried out using restricted open-shell formalisms and single-point energy refinements were performed using ROCCSD(T), based on restricted open-shell Hartree–Fock reference wavefunctions.
+Further, to assess the possible role of static correlation, we evaluated the T$_1$ diagnostic for all stationary points \citep{lee1988development}; the resulting values ranging between 0.019-0.029 indicate predominantly single-reference character for both singlet and triplet species \citep{ali2018diamine, klippenstein2022}, reported in Table \ref{tab:T1_diagnostics} of Appendix.
 All electronic structure calculations were performed with \textsc{Gaussian}~16, Revision~A.03 \citep{G16A03}.
+Finally, the fine-structure spin-orbit splitting of ground-state atomic sulfur \ce{S(^3P)}, which is not captured in non-relativistic electronic structure calculations, was accounted by applying spin-orbit correction that lowers the \ce{S(^3P)} asymptotic energy by 2.3~kJmol$^{-1}$, based on the experimentally determined fine-structure splitting from NIST Atomic Spectra Database \citep{NISTDatabase}.
+Moreover, the energy of the \ce{S(^1D)} electronic state was obtained by applying the experimentally determined \ce{S(^3P)}–\ce{S(^1D)} excitation energy (110.5~kJmol$^{-1}$) as \textit{a posteriori} correction to the computed \ce{S(^3P)} reference energy at all the levels of theory as implemented by \cite{di2025hot}.
+An analogous procedure was adopted for the SO molecule, where the energy of the singlet state \ce{SO(^1\Delta)} was obtained by adding 77.1~kJmol$^{-1}$ to the computed values of \ce{SO(^3\Sigma)}\citep{borin1999lowest}, ensuring a consistent and experimentally anchored description of the relative energies of atomic and molecular singlet excited states.